Tuesday, June 20, 2017

 1910 Map of ZALA COUNTY, HUNGARY from WIKIMEDIA

-Now I'm going to go a bit alphabetical here, but we know that the census taker didn't go alphabetical in his travels to get all the information he needed to for Queen Maria Theresa, ruler of the Hapsburgs' Austrian Empire, of which Hungary is a part at the time
+Now I'm going to go a bit alphabetical here, but we know that the census taker didn't go alphabetical in his travels to get all the information he needed to for Queen Maria Theresa, ruler of the Hapsburgs' Austrian Empire, of which Hungary was a part at the time

 BAGONYA - GONYA means potato or nightshade plants and the Ba refers to fields of a farm.